separate-strings/separate-strings.github.io/_posts/articles/2016-01-10-why-polyphonic.md

 ---
 layout: media
-title: "Why Polyphonic Instruments?"
+title: "Why Polyphonic Instruments"
-date: 2014-05-30T11:39:03-04:00
 categories: articles
-modified:
-excerpt: "Remember the step from the mono to poly synthesizer?
-The step from the monophonic to polyphonic guitar is not quite the same but of a similar order!
-We think its the next step to take, and technology is available, the music will follow"
+excerpt: "Sa central problem of this marvelous technology is the connection between instrument and amplifier"
-tags: []
+tags: [intro, hexaphonic, test]
-image: light_synth.jpg
-  feature:
-  teaser:
+ads: true
 ---

 <b>What do we mean by Polyphonic?</b>